EdgardoArriagada/vaquero-shoot.nvim/README.md

 You can quickly select text surrounded with any of these quotes <br />
 ![complete-quotes](./images/complete-quotes.gif)

+You can cycle selections until you hit the text you wanted to select!

 ## Demo

 _All `vaquero-shoot` examples uses the mappings described in the [Usage](#usage) section_